 Let’s get real: The financial industry is not known for its diversity — in terms of gender or race.
 Intersectional discrimination has turned the careers of Black women in finance into a steep uphill battle, and far too few Black women have been rewarded for their hard work.
 In fact, Black women hold just 4% of the financial industry’s C-suite positions.

 The daughter of a formerly enslaved woman, Maggie Walker was the first Black woman to charter and serve as president of a bank.
 Her St. Luke Penny Savings Bank opened in 1903 in Richmond, VA.
 At the time, banks discriminated heavily against Black people, and Walker’s vision was to create a place where they could keep money in their own community and become financially empowered.
 By 1920, the bank had issued mortgages to more than 600 Black families, employed many Black people, and became a point of pride in the community.
 Her name lives on.

 Lilla St. John

 Lilla St. John became the first Black woman to pass the New York Stock Exchange exam for financial advisors in 1953.
-She was the first Black woman to do it.
 She was also 25 years old, she “crammed for two months” while working at Wall Street broker-dealer firm Oppenheimer & Company — and parenting two children.

 After graduating from Duke and getting her MBA from Wharton, Valerie Mosley went on to hold roles at a whole slew of Wall Street firms, including senior vice president, partner, and portfolio manager for Wellington Management Company, a global investment firm.
 Today, she’s the founder and CEO of Valmo Ventures, which she created “to advise and invest in companies that add value both to investors and society.”
 She also developed a financial literacy program for high school students.
 Her life’s mission is to help others “grow their self-worth and net worth.”
 (Same.)